flutter/website/faq.md

 The primary criteria we used to pick a programming language were the following:

-* _Predictable, high performance_.
-With Flutter, we want to empower developers to create fast, fluid user experiences.
-In order to achieve that, we need to be able to run a significant amount of end-developer code during every animation frame.
-That means we need a language that both delivers high performance and delivers predictable performance, without periodic pauses that would cause dropped frames.

 * _Developer productivity_.
 One of Flutter's main value propositions is that it saves engineering resources by letting developers create apps for both iOS and Android with the same codebase.
 Using a highly productive language